TokenMarketNet/sto/docs/source/voting.rst

 In off-chain voting, shareholders need to register to present themselves in a general assembly beforehand.

-* A snapshot of eligible votes the certain point of time, see :ref:`cap table management <captable>`
+#.
+A snapshot of eligible votes the certain point of time, see :doc:`cap table management <captable>`

-* Issuer invites the shareholders to the meeting through email address they have in the :ref:`shareholder registry <whitelist>`
+#.
+Issuer invites the shareholders to the meeting through email address they have in the :doc:`shareholder registry <whitelist>`

-* Issuer opens a master account in the corporate governance system
+#.
+Issuer opens a master account in the corporate governance system

-* Issuer gives registered participants an shareholder account and allocates voting rights proportionally to their registered shares
+#.
+Issuer gives registered participants an shareholder account and allocates voting rights proportionally to their registered shares

-* The general assembly meeting is run the corporate governance system, each agenda item is voted individually online
+#.
+The general assembly meeting is run the corporate governance system, each agenda item is voted individually online

-* Participants chat with the meeting chair and other participants online in the corporate governance system
+#.
+Participants chat with the meeting chair and other participants online in the corporate governance system

-* The meetings minutes is automatically produced afterwards
+#.
+The meetings minutes is automatically produced afterwards

 An example of a suitable corporate governance and voting service is `KoreConX <https://koreconx.com>`_.